pandas-dev/pandas/web/pandas/pdeps/0009-io-extensions.md

 `dataframe.io` group, and would dynamically create methods in the `pandas`, `pandas.DataFrame` and `pandas.Series` namespaces for them.
-Only entrypoints with name starting by `reader_` or `writer_` would be processed by pandas, and the functions registered in the entrypoint would be made available to pandas users in the corresponsing pandas namespaces.
+Only entrypoints with name starting by `reader_` or `writer_` would be processed by pandas, and the functions registered in the entrypoint would be made available to pandas users in the corresponding pandas namespaces.
 The text after the keywords `reader_` and `writer_` would be used for the name of the function.
 In the example above, the entrypoint name `reader_duckdb` would create `pandas.read_duckdb`.
 An entrypoint with name `writer_hive` would create